top of page

 Choreography and text: Seke Chimutengwende with the dancers

-Dancers (2023 tour): Isaac Ouro-Gnao, Adrienne Ming, Mayowa Ogunnaike, Kassichana Okene-Jameson and Natifah White
+Dancers (2024 tour): Sharol Mackenzie, Adrienne Ming, Mayowa Ogunnaike, Isaac Ouro-Gnao, and Natifah White

 Created with input from Alethia Antonia